IyanuOlatunji/iyanuolatunji/README.md

 - 🔭 I’m currently working on projects to build my portfolio
 - 🌱 I’m currently learning SQL
 - 💬 If you need help understanding any thing data analysis related, do not hesitate to reach out, I'd love to help.
-- 📫 You can reach me here on twitter
 <!--
 **IyanuOlatunji/iyanuolatunji** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.